hfm/serverspec.github.com/index.md

 ```

-spec/www.example.jp/httpd_spec.rb is a sample spec file and its content is like this.
+``spec/www.example.jp/httpd_spec.rb`` is a sample spec file.
+It has the following contents.

 ```ruby
 require 'spec_helper'